 At that point, Kabanero Foundation will detect the code delivery and execute a pipeline run that will ultimately result in the publication of the finished application.

-After several iterations of the previous workflows, application developers will have provided valuable feedback to the application architect responsible for a given collection.
+After several iterations of the previous workflows, application developers will have provided valuable feedback to the application architect responsible for a given application stack.

-The overall process for modifying a stack is explained in the "Working with Kabanero Collections" guide.
+The overall process for modifying a stack is explained in the "Stacks Overview" page of the Appsody website.

-At this point, the application architect must judge the nature of the changes in light of semantic versioning guidelines and decide on the new version number for the stack.
-Kabanero collections are expected to have application templates set to adopt all new patches automatically and set to require a manual change to the application code to adopt minor and major versions.
+The application architect must judge the nature of the changes in light of semantic versioning guidelines and decide on the new version number for the stack.
+Application stacks are expected to have application templates set to adopt all new patches automatically and set to require a manual change to the application code to adopt minor and major versions.

-Once the decision about the new version is made. the collection must be published to the remote location hosting the collection, a process also described in the "Working with Kabanero Collections" guide.
+Once the decision about the new version is made, the application stack must be published to the remote location hosting the application stack, a process also described in the "Working with stacks" guide.

 This is more of an activity than a workflow, though some interaction is expected between the application architect and the operations team to align the cluster configuration with the application requirements.
 Those interactions should also result in the documentation of the operational aspects of the application that can be incorporated into operational processes.